Population and housing censuses by country: Ireland

 Population censuses covering all of Ireland were conducted every ten years from 1821 to 1911 inclusive.
 The first census following independence was conducted in 1926 and done every ten years until 1946.
 Since then, most censuses have been conducted every five years from 1951 to 2011 with two exceptions.
 Instead of censuses in 1976 and 2001, they were instead conducted in 1979 and 2002 respectively.
 The next census is scheduled for 2022, having been postponed from 2021 due to the COVID-19 pandemic.
 All original census returns from 1901 onwards survive, together with some 19th century fragments.

 The census in Ireland is carried out by the Central Statistics Office.
 The census is taken every five years, with more detailed information collected in years ending in 1 and less in the years ending in 6.
 The 1976 census was cancelled as a cost-saving measure, but a supplementary census was held in 1979 after it became apparent that the 1970s had seen major demographic changes.
 The census scheduled for 2001 was postponed until 2002 due to the outbreak of foot-and-mouth disease.

 Data from the 1901 Census of Ireland and the 1911 census of Ireland were first made publicly available in 1961.
 Subsequent census records will be made available 100 years after collection.
 The 1901 and 1911 census returns, together with the 19th century fragments, are freely available to view at the National Archives of Ireland website.

 Italy

 The census in Italy is carried out by ISTAT every 10 years.
 The last five were in 1971, 1981, 1991, 2001 and 2011.

 From 2018, the census will be done every year, using a sample of population to correct databases that ISTAT create from registry offices and other public offices.

 Kosovo

-Kosovo, administered by the United Nations Interim Administration Mission in Kosovo since 1999, declared independence in 2008.
-Kosovo Statistical Agency organized the last census in 2011.
-The next one is foreseen for 2021.
-The first census was conducted in the Kingdom of Serbs, Croats and Slovenes in 1921.
+Kosovo declared independence on 17 February 2008.
+Then, the Kosovo Agency of Statistics organized the first census of the new country in 2011.

+The most recent census was done in April and May 2024.